DinisMartinho/Retina-Blood-Vessel-Segmentation/README.md

 # Retina Blood Vessel Segmentation

-This is a simple U-NET implementation using Pytorch, capable of segmenting the blood vessels in the human retina.
+This is a simple U-NET Model implementation using Pytorch, capable of segmenting the blood vessels in the human retina.
 The model was implemented and trained using Google Colab and can be used as a tool for ophthalmic research, clinical decision support, and drug development and testing.

 ## The segmentation of blood vessels in the human retina can be used in a number of applications, including:
  - Diagnosis and monitoring of eye diseases: Blood vessel segmentation can help in the early detection and monitoring of eye diseases such as diabetic retinopathy, glaucoma, and age-related macular degeneration.